IvoNet/docker-rcrack/README.md

 Now if you have an Audible account and want to have your books available offline without the irritating DRM you can use this tool.

-A script has been written around it to:
+The docker container will (see `aax_2_m4b.sh`):
-- using ffprobe to find the checksum of the aax file and extract some essential metadata (json)
+- use ffprobe to find the checksum of the aax file and extract some essential metadata (json)
-- using rcrack to retrieve the Activation Bytes based on the checksum
+- use rcrack to retrieve the Activation Bytes based on the checksum
-- using the Activation bytes to convert the aax to m4b with ffmpeg (keeping as much metadata as possible)
+- use the Activation bytes to convert the aax to m4b with ffmpeg (keeping as much metadata as possible)
-- using AtomicParsley to put the minimal metadata into the m4b
+- use AtomicParsley to put the minimal metadata into the m4b
-- using ffmpeg to extract the cover
+- use ffmpeg to extract the cover
-- using mp4art to add the cover to the m4b
+- use mp4art to add the cover to the m4b
-- moving the final m4b to the /output volume
+- move the final m4b to the /output volume

 See Usage...